This week's Agent Spotlight features Stephen Fraser of Jennifer DeChiara Literary Agency.

 Clients:

 The agency represents over 100 clients.
-A select list of clients can be found on the website; authors here, illustrators here.
+A select list of clients (authors and illustrators) can be found on the website.

 Query Methods: